marcdotson/data-5600/README.md

 ### Interviews (30%)

-Interviews are an opportunity for students to practice discussing regression and machine learning.
-Students will individually demonstrate their conceptual understanding of the course material, including their efforts in exercise and project work, and evaluate their performance in the course.
+Interviews are an opportunity for students to demonstrate their personal understanding and prepare for future real-world job interviews.
+Designed to complement exercise practice and group project work, interviews will include questions about course concepts, exercise and project work (including code), and reflections on performance in the course.

 Interviews with the instructor will occur at the beginning, middle, and end of the semester during office hours or by appointment.

 ### Projects (50%)

-Projects are the ultimate demonstration of learning by doing in the course, serving as the means for students to apply their conceptual understanding and skill mastery as a group within their business domain of interest.
-Students will complete two group projects, one focused on multiple regression and another focused on classification.
+Projects are the focus of learning by doing in the course, serving as the means for students to apply their conceptual understanding and skill mastery both as a group and within their business domain of interest.
+Students will complete two group projects, one focused on regression and another focused on classification.
 The groups will both present and submit a report.

 The week before the presentations, groups will submit a draft of their slides to get feedback and have time for revision.
 The other students in